Planning a fall wedding? Don’t miss this post! P.S. Make sure you’re subscribed for the latest wedding planning tips.

 Use gourds, pumpkins, and corn stalks when decorating; seat guests on hay bales (covered in blankets).
 Decorate with fall themed centerpieces.
 Sprinkle colorful leaves down the aisle in lieu of rose petals; carry a bouquet of wildflowers or wheat in lieu of traditional flowers.
 (Learn how to preserve leaves for use throughout your event.)

-Pops of red, brown, orange, or gold are a few colors to consider when planning a fall wedding.
-This dress is one of my favorites:
+Pops of red (such as burgundy), brown, orange, or gold are a few colors to consider when planning a fall wedding.
+Check out dresses by Coralie Beatrix for inspo.

 7. Serve a thanksgiving-style rehearsal dinner.

 Serve turkey, mashed potatoes, cranberries, stuffing, corn, and all the fixin’s for a traditional Thanksgiving-style meal for your rehearsal dinner.
 Don’t forget to top it off with apple pie.

 8. Have a cozy place for guests to gather.

 Getting married outdoors?
 Make sure there’s a place for guests to gather afterward – likely, your reception space – that provides warmth for guests.
 Fall weather is unpredictable, and a cold forecast means guests might not stay as long if they’re uncomfortably chilly.